BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- It's not what you pay a man, but what he costs you that counts. – Will Rogers
+ You can tell more about a person by what he says about others than you can by what others say about him. – Audrey Hepburn